 Unfortunately, Kevin Conrad and his new friends in the aviation industry are just not listening.

-This post is part of a series based on a report I wrote earlier this year for the German NGO Stiftung Asienhaus.
+This post is part of a series based on a report I wrote in 2017 for the German NGO Stiftung Asienhaus.
 Download the report here: “REDDheads: The people behind REDD and the climate scam in Southeast Asia”.